Published on in CHOP News

 Pediatric researchers have identified a gene mutation that causes a serious lymphatic condition, and used that knowledge to restore normal lymphatic vessels in model animals.
 The laboratory findings may lead to a new therapy for patients with this type of abnormal lymphatic circulation.

 “This discovery offers a potential avenue for intervening with existing drugs to treat patients with this complex, often severe condition,” said study leader Hakon Hakonarson, MD, PhD, director of the Center for Applied Genomics at Children’s Hospital of Philadelphia (CHOP).
-Hakonarson collaborated with experts from the innovative Center for Lymphatic Imaging and Interventions, based at CHOP, including pediatric cardiologist Yoav Dori, MD, PhD.
+Hakonarson collaborated with experts from the innovative Jill and Mark Fishman Center for Lymphatic Disorders, based at CHOP, including pediatric cardiologist Yoav Dori, MD, PhD.

 The study team published their findings online June 14 in Human Molecular Genetics.

 Lymph, which circulates throughout the body, has a crucial role in immune function as well as fat and protein transport.
 Abnormal lymphatic flow, which often goes undiagnosed, may cause respiratory distress, fluid accumulation in the chest or abdomen, or swelling of the limbs or tissues.